Please find selected library policies below:

 - Donated items may be reviewed for possible addition to the library collection, based on condition and relevance to collection guidelines and policies.

-- Items not added to the collection are given to the Friends of the Sunnyvale Library to sell at book sales.
+- Items not added to the collection are given to the Friends of the Sunnyvale Library to sell to the public.
 The proceeds benefit the library.

 - There is a limit of 4 bags or boxes of donated materials accepted on any one day from an individual.
-Donations must be delivered to the library loading dock or to the circulation desk.
+Donations must be delivered to the library loading dock or to the Customer Service Desk.
+Those with larger donations may make arrangements with the Friends.

-- The following types of materials are not accepted: audio and video cassettes, encyclopedias more than 5 years old, home-made recordings, magazines, newspapers, software and vinyl records.
+- The following types of materials are not accepted: newspapers, magazines, software, vinyl records, audio and video cassettes, home-made recordings, Reader's Digest Condensed Books, and encyclopedias more than 5 years old.

 - Donation receipt forms are available to be completed by donors.
 Values are assigned by donors, not library staff.